 This research by Simon Burgess, Professor of Economics at the University of Bristol and Dave Thomson, chief statistician at FFT Education Datalab, examines the impact these reforms have had.
 The report analyses GCSE data before and after the reforms were implemented to explore the impact on disadvantaged pupils and the attainment gap.

-of poorer pupils achieve a top grade of 9, compared to 5% of non-disadvantaged
+Just 1% of poorer pupils achieve a top grade of 9, compared to 5% of non-disadvantaged.

 - Pupils are overall entering slightly fewer GCSEs since the reforms, but the gap in entries between disadvantaged students and others has decreased.